Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 50–70 mg per cup

-Recipes 01 and 05 use Assam black tea as the base.
+Assam black tea base.
 Comparable to a standard cup of tea.
-Good for morning and early afternoon.
-Cardamom does not increase or reduce the caffeine content — it only adds aroma.
+Cardamom does not increase or reduce caffeine — it only adds aroma and therapeutic compounds.

-✦ Recipe 02 (Masala Chai) contains 70–90mg caffeine depending on CTC vs Assam tea used.
-Recipe 04 (Saffron Golden Tea) is None–Low depending on whether Darjeeling is added.
+✦ Recipe 04 (Saffron Golden Tea): None if no tea base, Low (20–25mg) if Darjeeling is added.
 All individual recipe pages specify exact caffeine content.

-How to Make Cardamom Tea for Weight Loss
+Cardamom Tea for Weight Loss — The Correct Method

-Among all six recipes, Recipe 06 — the Cardamom Honey Lemon Morning Brew is specifically formulated for weight management.
-Drunk warm on an empty stomach 20–30 minutes before breakfast, it activates three distinct metabolic mechanisms simultaneously.
+Among all six recipes, Recipe 06 — the Cardamom Honey Lemon Morning Brew is the only one specifically formulated for weight management.
+It activates three metabolic mechanisms simultaneously: thermogenic terpene activation, bile secretion stimulation for fat digestion, and digestive enzyme priming before food arrives.

 • 1